Investing in community golf is not just about golfers, it’s about entire communities having a great local place to go.

 Many courses need repairs or improvements to make the game attractive to newcomers.
 It can mean upgrades that enable golf courses to use water more efficiently, employ more staff or attract new tourists.

-According to Golf Australia, at least 50% of all clubs in Australia are under financial distress.
+According to Golf Australia, around 50% of all clubs in Australia are under financial distress.
 Many courses only remain open because of the work by committed volunteers.
 They need help.

 Golf’s good people